mdsol/mauth-client-ruby/README.md

 The `private_key` and `app_uuid` enable local authentication (see section [Local Authentication](#local-authentication) below).
 They’ll only work if the `app_uuid` has been stored in MAuth with a public key corresponding to the `private_key`.

-If you do not have an `app_uuid` and keypair registered with the mauth service, you can use mauth's remote request authentication by omitting those fields.
-MAuth-Client will make a call to MAuth for every request in order to authenticate remotely.
-Remote authentication therefore requires more time than local authentication.
-You will not be able to sign your responses without an `app_uuid` and a private key, so `MAuth::Rack::ResponseSigner` cannot be used.

 The `mauth_baseurl` and `mauth_api_version` are required.
 These tell the MAuth-Client where and how to communicate with the MAuth service.